-The first line of the status screen indicates which of the three possible filter wheels are connected, what their respective sizes are, and the position and speed setting of each.
-"NC" is shown for a channel to which no filter wheel is attached.
+The first line of the status screen indicates what the filter wheel sizes are, and the position and speed setting of each.
 At the end of the first line is a character which indicates online/offline status of the controller (online is indicated by "U" if the USB interface is in control or "S" for the serial interface.
 "L" indicates local (offline) mode, allowing for keypad control).